dbeck/dbeck.github.io/_posts/2015-09-23-6-step-mantra-about-the-MVP.markdown

 woopra: mvpthoughts
 ---

 For me MVP is part of the startup business strategy rather than a pure technical issue.
 That is we know a very specific problem that a set of customers have, who are willing to pay an expected amount of money for this solution.
-Part of the business strategy is that we also know how to reach these customers, so for instance I can do a Linkedin search and find customers with at least 5% chance them become paying customers.
+Part of the business strategy is that we also know how to reach these customers.
+For instance I can do a Linkedin search and find customers with at least 5% chance them become paying customers.

 This is the theory at least.